juicedata/juicefs/docs/en/reference/command_reference.md

 file containing a list of paths (each line is a file path)

 `--threads value, -p value`<br />
-number of concurrent workers (default: 50)
+number of concurrent workers, default to 50.
+Reduce this number in low bandwidth environment to avoid download timeouts

 `--background, -b`<br />
 run in background (default: false)